ashkaaar/NLP-chatbot/README.md

 - 👎 Originality is Key: I prioritize originality and innovation to ensure my chatbot stands out.

 - 👎 Reliability is Non-negotiable: I prioritize reliability to deliver a seamless user experience without critical failures.

-### Training and Data Insights

-Training involves fine-tuning the DialoGPT model using a custom dataset crafted specifically for science-related inquiries.
-The Jupyter Notebook used for fine-tuning can be found in the [`/NOTEBOOKS`](notebooks/) directory.
-This dataset was meticulously designed to cover various science-related topics, ensuring the model's proficiency.

-Following training, the fine-tuned model is stored in the [`/MODELS`](models/) directory for deployment.
-Additionally, original data used for training and validation is archived in the [`/DATA`](data/) directory for transparency.

-Upon completion, insights and performance metrics are documented in the [`/RESULTS`](results/) directory, guiding further improvements.

 ## Initiating the Chatbot Application